ronnie-cv/econlab/README.md

-## Economics Research Lab
+## Economic Research Lab
 This repository contains my personal code for economic research projects.
-I am a Research Assistant at the UC San Diego Economics Research Lab, working under the mentorship of Economics PhD students.
-I started contributing in Fall 2024, and am also beginning work on my senior research project.
+I am a Research Assistant at the [UC San Diego Economics Research Lab](https://economics.ucsd.edu/undergraduate-program/resources/undergraduate-graduate-research-lab/index.html), supervised by PhD students.
+I joined the Lab in Fall 2024, and as of Winter 2025, I am also a Research Assistant in the [Department of Economics](https://economics.ucsd.edu/).